 What’s the Big Deal About Delamination?

-Delamination causes wood rot and a buildup of moisture within the layers.
-This not only damages the substrate and insulation, but can also damage the structural integrity of the wall.
+Delamination causes wood rot and moisture buildup within the layers.
+This not only damages the substrate and insulation but can also compromise the wall’s structural integrity.
+Moisture between layers can also lead to mold buildup, which could pose a health hazard.

 How Can I Prevent RV Delamination?